 Station Area Master Plans

 'Original Thornton at 88th Station Area Master Plan' was adopted on January 13, 2015 and focuses on the area around the future station at 88th Avenue and Welby Road.

 'Thornton Crossroads at 104th Station Area Master Plan' was adopted on January 13, 2015 and focuses on the area around the future station at 104th Avenue and Colorado Boulevard.

-- The '2009 Eastlake Station Transit-Oriented Development Master Plan' (superseded) was adopted on February 24, 2009 and focuses on the area around the future Eastlake station at 124th Avenue.
+(superseded) was adopted on February 24, 2009 and focused on the area around the future Eastlake station at 124th Avenue.
 This plan was updated in 2015.

 '112th Avenue Station Area Master Plan' was adopted by Thornton City Council on February 28, 2017.
 This plan was a joint effort between the cities of Northglenn and Thornton.
 The plan focuses on development around the future Northglenn at 112th Station.

-RTD Fastracks North Metro Rail Approved!
+RTD FasTracks North Metro Rail Opened September 21, 2020

 Transit-Oriented Development (TOD)

-As part of the RTD Fastracks program, many of the stations along the region's rail corridors will seek to include elements of "transit-oriented development" or "TOD" within the station area.
+As part of the RTD FasTracks program, many of the stations along the region's rail corridors will seek to include elements of "transit-oriented development" or "TOD" within the station area.
 TOD elements aim to produce a pedestrian friendly environment with a mix of appropriate land uses that support all alternative forms of transportation.